Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Transparency and AI Assisted Proof

+The system is structurally transparent to the extent that it is possible to see how this algorithm is realized in actual code.
+Thus, a program is structurally transparent if and only if its code is surveyable, and it is possible to understand how the code generates results in accordance with the algorithm it instantiates.
+In cases where a computational system is algorithmically and structurally transparent (as in Appel and Haken's program), the reliability of the computational system at run-time can be (defeasibly) trusted \cite{frigg2009philosophy,duede2022instruments} (even though in practice one cannot transparently inspect it \cite{humphreys2009philosophical}).

-While the computations used in the Four Color Theorem resulted in an unsurveyable \textit{proof}, the computations themselves were, on Creel's account, fully algorithmically and structurally transparent.
-We claim this means that the computations are mathematically transparent in the sense discussed in the last section.
-However, we will argue that the use of both DNNs and LLMs in mathematics often involves dependence on proof generating processes that are neither structurally nor algorithmically transparent.
+While the computations used in Appel and Haken's program resulted in an unsurveyable proof, the computations themselves were, on Creel's account, fully algorithmically and structurally transparent.
+Thus the computations were mathematically transparent in the sense discussed in the last section.
+However, we will argue that the use of both DNNs and LLMs in mathematics are often neither structurally nor algorithmically transparent.